 There are fewer trees, less rain and harvests are smaller.
 Maybe there isn’t enough water in heaven.Urmale Guyta Orgawa, Konso ethnic group

-The social and environmental fallout of this development model can’t be isolated from the wider effects of global warming, of which the Horn of Africa is a hotspot.
+The social and environmental fallout of the hydroelectric projects and connected industrial agricultural complex can’t be isolated from the wider effects of global warming, which is having profound effects in the Horn of Africa.
 Average temperatures in the Turkana basin have already increased by 2-3 degrees Celsius since the 1970s.
 Over this period, the lake, a considerable part of which used to be in Ethiopia, has shrunk up to the border with Kenya.
-“Today, drought has become an annual feature in the region.
-It used to be just once every four years,” says Paul Obunde of Kenya’s National Drought Management Authority.
-Seasonal rain patterns have also changed, as the inhabitants of the Omo Valley describe: “The rainy season used to be four months long, now it only lasts for two,” says Damo Dori and, “while there used to be three rainy seasons, now there are only two,” according to Dassanech tribe elder Lorogue.
-“And there’s also more drought”.
+“Today, drought has become an annual feature in the region, but it used to happen just once every four years,” says Paul Obunde of Kenya’s National Drought Management Authority.
+Seasonal rain patterns have also changed, as the inhabitants of the Omo Valley describe: “The rainy season used to be four months long, now it only lasts two months,” says Damo Dori and, “while there used to be three rainy seasons, now there are only two,” according to Dassanech tribe elder Lorogue.
+“And there’s also more drought,” he adds.

 We’re not yet getting it right in terms of Eastern Africa’s humanitarian response to drought.
 We’ve not taken a long-term development approach.
 Billions of dollars flow into these countries.
 Is it effective?
 No, because the drought is coming again.Jeanine Cooper, Agriculture Minister of Liberia and ex-head of the UN Office for Coordination of Humanitarian Affairs in Kenya

-Furthermore, the filling of the Gibe III basin caused the level of the Turkana, which receives 90 per cent of its water from the Omo, to decrease by up to 1.5 metres between 2015 and 2017; the level of the lake, whose average depth is of 30 metres, could be reduced by 10 to 20 metres according to University of Leicester hydrologist Sean Avery, who has extensive knowledge of the area.
-The resulting increase in the water’s salinity as well as fall in the nutrients transported by the river could halve the biomass of the lake in which over sixty fish species live, ten of which are endemic, and fishing could be reduced by two thirds.
+Furthermore, the filling of the Gibe III basin caused the level of the Turkana, which receives 90 per cent of its water from the Omo, to decrease by up to 1.5 metres between 2015 and 2017; the level of the lake, whose average depth is of 30 metres, could be reduced by 10 to 20 metres according to University of Leicester hydrologist Sean Avery.
+The resulting increase in the water’s salinity as well as fall in the nutrients transported by the river could halve the biomass of the lake in which over sixty fish species, ten of which endemic, live, and fishing could be reduced by two thirds.
 In light of this situation, Unesco has added Lake Turkana to the list of World Heritage Sites in Danger.

 Tribes resist forced eviction

 The Lower Omo Valley is a frontier not only because it borders with Kenya but because its tribes live on the edge of modernity – a term used neutrally here, stripped of positive or negative connotations.
-The Gibe dams and industrial plantations represent a bold step in its integration into a national development model, though the scarcity of primary resources remains a widespread problem.
-For example, the tribes, whose diet is based on maize and sorghum flour, “don’t have enough food,” says Chao Dro of the Arbore tribe, with a population of around 6,000 to 7,000 people.
-In this context, some state that they receive food aid from the government, though Lorogue laments the fact that this has arrived only once in two years.
-Others point out that they “don’t receive any help,” in the words of Oruduru, village head of the Mursi tribe, numbering around 10,000.
+The Gibe dams and industrial plantations represent a bold step in its integration into a modern national development model, though resource scarcity remains a problem.
+For example, the tribes, whose diet is based on maize and sorghum flour, don’t have enough food, says Chao Dro of the Arbore tribe, with a population of around 6,000 to 7,000 people.
+In this context, some state that they receive food aid from the government, though Lorogue laments the fact that this has arrived only once over the course of two years.
+Others point out that they don’t receive any help, according to Oruduru, village head of the Mursi tribe, numbering around 10,000 people.

 In part to mitigate the stress on agricultural systems, the government has tried to relocate some villages, especially those around the Omo-Kuraz hub, a policy known as villagisation, which “also aims to provide services in places where there aren’t any roads,” Grandi explains.
-“However this means modifying the way of life of entire populations,” and the authorities have been violent in response to the tribes’ resistance.
+“However, this means altering the way of life of entire populations,” and the authorities have responded to the tribes’ resistance with violence, Grandi adds.
 “Widespread human rights abuses have been reported, including forced evictions, the ploughing of ripening crops, beatings and rape,” according to think tank Oakland Institute’s report published last year.
 “Seeing as the tribes’ settlements are essentially always small, the news (of violence and forced evictions, ed.) has reached us only a fraction of the times it’s actually happened,” Miceli contextualises.

-Furthermore, the government’s interventions to teach the tribes agricultural skills haven’t been successful, seeing as “in some areas these have been acquired but productivity remains low, and in others they haven’t been at all,” Miceli explains.
-Many of these communities, in fact, still rely on food aid even though they’ve been allocated plots of land as these are too small and lack adequate services, the Oakland Institute points out.
+Furthermore, the government’s interventions to teach tribes agricultural skills haven’t been successful, seeing as “in some areas these have been learnt but productivity remains low, and in others such skills haven’t been acquired at all,” Miceli explains.
+Many of these communities, in fact, still rely on food aid even if they’ve been allocated plots of land.
+But these are too small and lack adequate services, the Oakland Institute points out.
 For example, the “government promised the Dassanech and all the tribes along the Omo River – the Kara, Nyangatom, Mursi and Kwegu – that each village would receive a water pump for irrigation,” Lomala recounts.
 “We only have two water pumps in two villages and we are 52 villages.
 The government should keep its promises”.

 When there’s drought we don’t have enough food so we exchange our goats for sorghum and maize.
 If the drought becomes severe we move our livestock to where there’s water, such as along the Omo River.
 This causes conflict with the Dassanech as they don’t want us to use their land as pasture.Allo Shada, Hamer tribe

 Conflicts between tribes have worsened.
-“The degradation of pastures has causes an increase in episodes of plundering,” Grandi explains, “these have always occurred, as in any nomadic society, but the last ten years have been particularly critical”.
+“The degradation of pastures has caused a rise in episodes of plundering,” Grandi explains.
+“These have always occurred, as in any nomadic society, but the last ten years have been particularly critical”.
 For example, 65 members of the Kenyan Turkana tribe died in a single attack at the hands of the Dassanech in 2011 and 100 members of the Ethiopian tribe were killed in retaliation.
-In 2015, local media reported the killing of 75 people overall and the stealing of 25,000 animals.
+In 2015, local media reported the killing of 75 people overall and the theft of 25,000 animals.

 Education, a tool in the tribes’ hands